fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 4

+* Use `this.state` to capture the state of a component.
+The initial state is done in the component constructor by assigning the hard-coded issues as values to the variables (keys).

+---

 ## Chapter 3

 * Start to use React components instantiated from React classes, extended from the base class React.Component, in the JSX file.
 Introduce render() method to display the component.
 An instance can be created by using \<HelloWorld />.
 Caution: render() can only return single value.